-But I like to talk about all things English including syntax, phonology and phonics in the Japanese context.
+But I like to research about all things English including syntax, phonology and phonics in the Japanese context.

 English language teaching, second language acquisition, Cognitive Linguistics, Corpus Linguistics, vocabulary acquisition, extensive reading, literature, grammar, preposition, function word, conceptual metaphor.

 - PhD Candidate (Applied Linguistics, Hiroshima University)